rundeck/docs/docs/manual/projects/resource-model-sources/ecs-fargate.md

 ## Executing Commands on ECS Containers

-Once the containers have been retrieved as nodes in Process Automation, commands can be executed on one or more containers using the [ECS Node Executor](/manual/projects/node-execution/aws-ecs).
+Once the containers have been retrieved as nodes in Runbook Automation, commands can be executed on one or more containers using the [ECS Node Executor](/manual/projects/node-execution/aws-ecs).